SainTfactor/Gex-Enter-the-Ginkgo/README.md

 # Chronos Trigger

+A userscript for making the vmware web view interaction interface more user friendly.

+For Chronos Trigger install, you can basically do the same as with Gex.
+Go to the raw page for it: [HERE](https://raw.githubusercontent.com/SainTfactor/Gex-Enter-the-Ginkgo/master/ChronosTrigger.user.js)
+And just hit "Install."

 Also, rehosting the Chronos Trigger plugin with minor fixes (since stuff has changed since initial development).
 Basically all the tools you need for the environment.

 All credit where credit is due, here's the original Chronos Trigger: https://github.com/bryfry/chronos_trigger